 Since that time, the ESN has met over 1,000 evacuees to the Washington, DC area and assisted them in their journeys – whether this meant helping them change planes with an armload of kids, putting them in a taxi to a local hotel, or personally transporting them their destination.

-Over the years, ESN volunteers have met planes at all three local airports, babysat, taken folks to the doctor, given advice on housing, schools and hotels, relayed messages to the evacuee from family members, and been a friend to frazzled, distressed evacuees who are reeling with the enormity of what they are going through.
+Over the years, ESN volunteers have babysat, offered advice on housing, schools and hotels, and been friends to frazzled evacuees who are reeling with the enormity of what they are going through.
 ESN volunteers have lent winter coats, a stroller or two, and sent e-mails for the evacuees to a spouse back at post to let them know all have arrived safely.

-Many of the ESN volunteers have been evacuated themselves and share a special kinship with the arriving folks; others simply want to help.
-Whatever the reason, all AAFSW members are invited to join.
+Many of the ESN volunteers have been evacuated themselves and share a special kinship with the evacuees, while others simply want to help.
+Whatever the reason, all AAFSW members are invited to join the Evacuee Support Network and lend a helping hand.
 Please email firstname.lastname@example.org for more information.